openwisp/openwisp-docs/user/vpn.rst

 In **Operation Type** choose :guilabel:`Import Existing` and in **CA** choose the CA you just created.

-Get your Server Ceritficate from ``issued/server.crt`` file and Server Private Key from ``private/server.key`` and then enter them in the respective fields.
+Get your Server Certificate from ``issued/server.crt`` file and Server Private Key from ``private/server.key`` and then enter them in the respective fields.